git-pull/tao-of-tmux/manuscript/04-server.md

 How is it utilitarian?
-We'll go into it more in future chapters, where we dive into [Formats](#formats), [Targets](#targets), and tools such as [libtmux](https://github.com/tony/libtmux) that I made, which utilize these features.
+We'll go into it more in future chapters, where we dive into [Formats](#formats), [Targets](#targets), and tools such as [libtmux](https://github.com/tony/libtmux) I made, which utilize these features.

 It surprises some, because servers often beget a setup process.
 But servers being involved doesn't entail hours of configuration on each machine you run on.